Autónoma Academy

 • Russian Federation: geography and demography; political leadership and “Putinism”; economic dimension and energy; military power and geostrategy; foreign and security policy.

-The courses are taught in person at the Universidade Autónoma de Lisboa (UAL).
-Participants have access to thematic conferences organized by the IDN and/or UAL.
+The courses are taught in person at the Autonomous University of Lisbon (UAL).
+Participants have access to thematic conferences organized by IDN and/or UAL.

-• Study and understand regional integration processes
+• To study and understand regional integration processes.

-GUEST SPEAKERS
+INVITED SPEAKERS

 Andrés Malamud (Universidade de Lisboa)